Quickstart: Create an Azure container registry using the Azure portal

 <login-server> with the login server name of your registry instance.
 This example creates the hello-world repository, containing the

 After pushing the image to your container registry, remove the

 hello-world:v1 image from your local Docker environment.
 (Note that this docker rmi command does not remove the image from the hello-world repository in your Azure container registry.)

 List container images

-To list the images in your ACR instance, navigate to your registry in the portal and select Repositories, then select the repository you created with
+To list the images in your registry, navigate to your registry in the portal and select Repositories, then select the hello-world repository you created with